ktdreyer/ceph-ansible-cbs/README.md

   they are built in the -mimic build target.

-When this is complete, a new ceph-ansible RPM is available in the CBS `-candidate` target for the Storage SIG.
+When this is complete, a new ceph-ansible RPM is available in the CBS `-candidate` tag for the Storage SIG.

 Authentication
 --------------